-At the end, give each group 3 minutes to present their article, encouraging different children to share thoughts on different discussion points.
+At the end, give each group 3 minutes to present their article, encouraging different young people to share thoughts on different discussion points.

-Display the posters in your classroom or activity area (they can be referenced during the 'reviewing your rights' warm-up for activities 2-5).
+Display the posters in your classroom or activity area.
+(They can be referenced in the 'Reviewing your rights' warm-up for activities 2-5.)